Josh Barro

-Joshua A. Barro is an American journalist and creator of the newsletter and podcast Very Serious.
+Joshua A. Barro (born July 17, 1984) is an American journalist and creator of the newsletter and podcast Very Serious.
 He previously hosted the weekly radio program Left, Right, & Center based at KCRW Los Angeles and served as a senior editor and columnist at Business Insider.

 Early life

 Barro is the son of Harvard University professor and macroeconomist Robert Barro.
-After growing up in Massachusetts, Barro received a bachelor's degree in psychology from Harvard University.
+After growing up in Massachusetts, Barro received a bachelor's degree in psychology from Harvard.
 While in college, he spent a summer interning for Grover Norquist.

 Career

 Barro previously worked as a senior fellow at the Manhattan Institute for Policy Research, as a real estate banker for Wells Fargo, as the lead writer for The Ticker (a defunct economics and politics blog hosted by Bloomberg L.P.), and as the politics editor at Business Insider.

-He appears regularly on Bloomberg Television and MSNBC and has appeared on Real Time with Bill Maher on HBO and on All In with Chris Hayes on MSNBC.
+He appears regularly on Bloomberg Television and MSNBC and has appeared on Real Time with Bill Maher on HBO and on All in with Chris Hayes on MSNBC.
 He is the former host, moderator and center of the weekly political roundtable radio show Left, Right & Center, based at KCRW Los Angeles and heard on public radio stations across the U.S.

 In early 2013, he was a prominent supporter of a potential trillion-dollar coin, but by late 2013, he had changed his mind.

-Time named Barro's Twitter feed one of "The 140 Best Twitter Feeds of 2013," one of ten in the Politics category.
-In 2012, Forbes selected him as one of the "30 Under 30" media "brightest stars under the age of 30," and David Brooks listed him as part of the "vibrant and increasingly influential center-right conversation."
+Time named Barro's Twitter feed one of "The 140 Best Twitter Feeds of 2013", one of ten in the Politics category.
+In 2012, Forbes selected him as one of the "30 Under 30" media "brightest stars under the age of 30", and David Brooks listed him as part of the "vibrant and increasingly influential center-right conversation."
 A former aide to Barack Obama included Barro on a short list of Obama's favorite columnists.

 In 2014, Barro left Business Insider to join The New York Times' "The Upshot."
 In 2016, Barro was rehired by Business Insider as a senior editor.
 In 2018, he again left Business Insider to become a business columnist at New York magazine.
 In 2020, he announced that he was rejoining Business Insider as a columnist covering politics, business, and the economy.

 In early 2022, Barro left Business Insider and stepped down as host of Left, Right & Center to pursue his newsletter and podcast Very Serious.
+He is a co-podcaster with Los Angeles lawyer Kenneth White, a/k/a Popehat, in a podcast about litigation, "Serious Trouble."